Advance Directive in Mental Health | Whakaaro Pono

 Certain criteria need to be met to ensure the mental health service will take your Advance Directive into consideration.
 These criteria are:

-- A consultant/GP has assessed you as competent (of sound mind) and you were fully informed at the date of the Advance Directive being written and this is verified by the signature of the consultant/GP.
+A registered health professional has assessed you as competent (of sound mind) and you were fully informed at the date of the Advance Directive being written and this is verified by the signature of the registered health professional.

 It is now ready to be put in a place for when and if you need it.